Ski Portillo

 - Two-hour transfer from Santiago airport

-- +Strong skiers (slingshots access serious terrain)
+- +Strong skiers and snowboarders, the slingshots access serious terrain

 - +Couples and small groups looking for a defining trip